 English and Theatre Studies alumnus, Michael Punter is a writer of published plays and television series for the BBC, Channel 4, and various theatres.
 These include The Dark Wave, Come to me, and The Glad House.
 He is also the Director of Theatre Education for CAPA, The Global Education Network in London where he designs, lectures and administers a range of arts courses for US students.

-English and German Literature alumna, Siobhan Benita is the Chief Strategy Officer of Warwick in London and Co-Director of the Warwick Policy Lab at the University of Warwick.
-In 2012, she resigned her position as a senior civil servant to run as an independent candidate in the Mayor of London election.
+English and German Literature alumna, Siobhan Benita resigned her position as a senior civil servant in 2012 to run as an independent candidate in the Mayor of London election.

 English and Theatre Studies alumnus, Lawrence Till has gone on to direct hundreds of plays, been an Artistic Director of two major regional theatres and produced and directed dramas seen all over the world.
 These include Shameless, Mr Selfridge and the Frankenstein Chronicles.